Striking shipbuilders are losing health coverage in pandemic

 Striking workers from Machinists Union Local S6 will be responsible for their own insurance effective Wednesday, just days after three workers who carpooled together tested positive for the coronavirus.

-The union is looking into whether the workers who tested positive for the virus had been on the picket line in Bath.
+At least one of those three workers who tested positive had been on the picket line in Bath, a union spokesman said.

 Striking workers said Tuesday they were determined to press on even with the strike as tens of thousands of people remain unemployed in Maine, and several states report surging cases of COVID-19.